blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 I didn't calculate as many statistics as I had before, only computing the mean, max, min and [1, 5, 10, 90, 95, 99] percentiles.

 I origianally stored the statistics data in NetCDF files, but these filese were so bloated it would have been too much data to store in memory.
 I used compression level=1 which reduced a 180 MB file to a 65 MB file.
-I later changed to HDF5 which has reduced the file sizes substantially (83 MB for a file with many more percintles stored).
-This was a smart move especially after I doubled the number of calculated statistics.
+I later changed to HDF5 which has reduced the file sizes substantially (83 MB per file for a file with many more percentiles stored).
+Using HDF5 instead of NetCDF was a smart move, especially after I doubled the number of calculated statistics.
 The file size as HDF5 with the 20 statistics was about the same size as the NetCDF file with the 9 statistics.